stavrosal/HeartDisease/README.md

 * Visualization and evaluation using various plots and metrics

+## Dataset
+The dataset is publicly available on [kaggle](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction/)

 ## Compiled Notebook
 A compiled version of the notebook is available for viewing [here](https://nbviewer.org/github/stavrosal/HeartDisease/blob/main/heart.ipynb).